lexibank/tlopo/out/vol3/chapter13.md

 Although it grows readily in the wild in locations where there is light, the Marovo and Kwara'ae sources also report that it is often cultivated.
 The rhizome provides spice.
 It is also a source of yellow dye, but the colour fades easily ([Floyd 1954](../references.md#source-Floyd1954), [Peekel 1984](../references.md#source-Peekel1984): 109).
 At Marovo the aromatic leaves are used for parcelling fish for the stone oven.

-Turmeric: also has ritual significance.
+Turmeric also has ritual significance.
 At Marovo it is planted to keep evil spirits away from gardens, and in both Marovo and Kwara'ae the roots are chewed and spat out of the door or window of the house to fend off evil spirits ([Hviding 2005](../references.md#source-Hviding2005): 131).
 The Kwara'ae also chew it both with betelnut and alone, the latter both as a snack and medicinally.

 Figure 13.7     Curcuma longa

-There are two reconstructions, POc &ast;yaŋo and PEOc &ast;refJ (wJa.
+There are two reconstructions, POc _&ast;yaŋo_ and PEOc _&ast;re(ŋ,ŋʷ)a_.
 There is some evidence in the glosses of reflexes that the latter meant yellow material, including prepared turmeric and perhaps the yolk of an egg.

 <table>
 <tr>